-The GMB HR246 is always provided with a TransZorbTM protection circuit in order to avoid damages from incorrect voltages and/or break down of power supply section.
-It is also provided with a distributed filtering circuitry that saves the terminal from disturbs or noises from the field, improving the overall system performances.
+The GMB HR168 is always provided with a TransZorbTM protection circuit in order to avoid damages from incorrect voltages and/or break down of power supply section.
+It is also provided with a distributed filtering circuitry that saves the card from disturbs or noises from the field, improving the overall system performances.
 As described in following pages, the presence of power supply voltages generated on board is also displayed by two dedicated LEDs.

-The card has an additional features that allows the user to fetch both the general power supply (+5 Vdc) and opto inputs power supply (Vopto A and Vopto B) generated on board, through the connectors CN7, CN9, CN10 and CN11.
+The card has an additional features that allows the user to fetch both the general power supply (+5 Vdc) and opto inputs power supply (Vopto A and Vopto B) generated on board, through the connectors CN6, CN7, CN8 and CN9.
 To warrant highest immunity against noise and so a correct working of the cards, it is essential that these two voltages remains galvanically isolated.

-When the user requires to supply external systems by using the signals +5 Vdc, GND or Vopto A, Vopto B of the card, it is suggested to contact directly grifo[®] technicians.
+When the user must supply external systems by using the signals +5 Vdc, GND or Vopto A, Vopto B of the card, it is suggested to contact directly grifo® technicians.